jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The epoch snapshot captures the aggregate state of the entire system:

-- Creates an `EpochSnapshot` account for the NCN and epoch
+- Creates an [`EpochSnapshot`](#epochsnapshot) account for the NCN and epoch.
-- Records the total number of operators and vaults
+- Records the total number of operators and vaults expected to participate.
-- Captures the total stake weight across all participants
+- Captures the total potential stake weight across all participants (initialized to zero).
-- Stores important metadata such as the snapshot creation slot
+- Stores important metadata such as the snapshot creation slot.
-- Serves as the reference point for total voting power calculations
+- Serves as the reference point for total voting power calculations, acting as the denominator for consensus thresholds.

-This global snapshot provides the denominator for consensus calculations - the total possible voting power in the system - which is essential for determining when consensus (e.g., 66% of total stake) has been reached.

 #### 6.4 Operator Snapshots